Different Pub Agreements

-If you’re looking to run your own pub, the good news is that in the UK there are several ways you can do it.
-It’s important to decide which one will suit you best, so take a look at the options below.
+Looking to run your own pub?
+In the UK, there are several ways ways in which you can do it.
+It’s important to decide which one will suit you best.
+When considering the best option for you, make sure you obtain independent professional advice.

 A tenancy is usually a short occupational agreement where you rent the property from a brewery or pub company for 3 to 5 years.
 It provides a lower cost of entry than you’d find on a lease or franchise business.
 You’ll be self-employed and you’ll employ everyone in the business.
 You’ll have shared responsibility for the repairs and maintenance of the property.
 You’ll be unable to sell-on any goodwill in the business.